I start with the premise that all human disease is genetic.

 If you are being treated for depression, anxiety, or bipolar disorder but your symptoms have not improved or have only partially improved, you may be experiencing “treatment resistance.”

-- My current treatment is not working as I had hoped it would
+- My current treatment is not working as well as I had hoped

 - I am not responding that well to medication